Check the Boston Event Calendar for January 2015 for the fun things to do in the city - indoors and outdoors!

 . . . and sign up for these special culinary classes for January and beyond (note: these classes are from last year - 2015 info will be available soon):

 - Sofra's Winter Cooking Classes - Award-winning Chefs Ana Sortun and other instructors from Oliean, Sofra, and Sarma conduct almost-weekly cooking classes/demonstrations at 6:30pm at Sofra (1 Belmont Street, Cambridge).
 In addition to yummy samples including wine pairings of everything the chefs demonstrate, you get a recipe book to take home with you.

 On offer this month: January 13, Roots (tasty ways to cook root veggies) ($110); January 27, Getting to Know Your Knives (and taste a feast prepared with knives) ($110).

 Half price tickets usually start becoming available 3-4 weeks before an event, so check back for updates.

-- Boston Baroque Rings in the New Year with Bach - Sanders Theatre
+- Boston Baroque Rings in the New Year with Mozart, Chocolates, & Champagne - Sanders Theatre

 - Blue Man Group at the Charles Playhouse